babashka/sci/doc/fork-state-audit.md

 A JVM probe against the current implementation produced these results:

-- forcing a child delay returned its value in the parent without running the delayed body in the parent;
+- before managed delays, forcing a child delay returned its value in the parent without running the delayed body in the parent;
-- delivering a child promise delivered the parent promise;
+- before managed JVM promises, delivering a child promise delivered the parent promise;
 - mutating a child transient or array changed the object seen by the parent;
 - using a memoized function in the child populated the cache used by parent;
 - a child `defmethod` installed the method in parent;